Choosing the right herb planters will not only keep your plants healthy, it'll make the most out of a small amount of space.

 Just big enough to keep some of your favorite herbs at hand, yet it's small enough to fit on your windowsill.
 You'll love the vibrant colors, too.
 Choose from purple, green, blue, pink, white and many more.

-Beautiful and practical, the Garden Butterfly Teacup Planter is just the pick-me-up your herb plant needs.
+Beautiful and practical, the Lavender Rose Teacup Planter is just the pick-me-up your herb plant needs.

 This pretty planter features a drainage hole for healthy root growth.
 The matching saucer catches drips to protect your furniture.

-This beautiful Ceramic Pots Set with Tray holds three of your favorite culinary herbs.
+These eye-catching Ceramic Planter Pots with Drain Tray holds three of your favorite culinary herbs.
+The chalkboard rim on each pot helps you to identify your herbs.